BloodHoundAD/BloodHound/docs/data-analysis/edges.rst

 Having this privilege over a user grants the ability to reset the user's password.
 For more information about that, see the ForceChangePassword edge section

-**Groups**

-This privilege grants the ability to modify group memberships.
-For more information on that, see the AddMembers edge section

 **Computers**

 You may perform resource-based constrained delegation with this privilege over a computer object.
 For more information about that, see the GenericAll edge section.

+**Domain**
+The AllExtendedRights privilege grants both the DS-Replication-Get-Changes and DS-Replication-Get-Changes-All privileges, which combined allow a principal to replicate objects from the domain.
+This can be abused using the lsadump::dcsync command in mimikatz.

 Opsec Considerations
 --------------------